 Talas is a transboundary river, which forms in the mountains of Kyrgyzstan and ends in the sands of Kazakhstan.
 Three million people living in the river basin in two neighboring countries depend on particularly for an active agriculture.
 Last years the amount of water greaadually decreasing.

-Travel to talas
+Travel to talas in Kyrgyzstan

 There are basically three road to Talas.
 First and the most used road from Bishkek side goes through Too-Ashuu Pass, Suusamur valley and Ötmök Pass.
 This way is the shortest from Bishkek (290 km) but the conditions can be hard especially during the winter time.
 The second road from Bishkek goes through Kazakhstan heading first from Kara-Balta to Taraz and entering Talas region from northwest.
 This road is longer (370 km) but the road is better and there are less height differences.
 Please note that you need to pass two border control points first if you decide to use this road and sometimes they can take some time.
 The third road is from South from Chatkal but there are reports that especially the Kara Buura pass is not in adequate condition.

 The nearest railway from Talas is in Taraz at the Kazakh side and offers plenty of train options to Kazakhstan and Uzbekistan or even further.
 There is also a summer season train connection between Tashkent and Balykchi in Issyk Kul that stops in Taraz.
 The Talas bus station is located west of the city center nearby the bazaar where most local marshrutka services operate from.